Here’s a typical rookie photographer mistake. You focus so much on your subject that you lose track of what is around

 How To Select the Background

 Begin by selecting a sharpening adjustment brush tool.
 Then crank the sharpening slider all the way to -100 and start painting over the background.
 You do not need to be precise at this stage.

-Use the keyboard shortcut ‘o’ to show or hide the mask (displayed in red).
+Use the keyboard shortcut ‘o’ to show or hide the selected mask overlay (displayed in red).
 This way, you’ll see better where you are painting.
-Note than while the mask is on, the brush effect on the image is not shown.
+While the mask overlay is on, the brush effect on the image is not shown.

 Once you have a coarse mask, start working around the edges.
 Tune the size/flow/density and feather for your brush to refine the mask edges.
 Sometimes, the auto mask option can help you in this.

 Tip: For realistic blur, remember that the amount of blur is gradual and increases with the distance from the focal plane.
 All the objects on the focal plane must be kept sharp.

 After a long paint/erase process, you end up with a pretty decent mask.